gefeiliu723-star/gesture-structure-pipeline/README.md

 - `numpy`
 - `pandas`

+YOLOv8 pretrained weights (e.g., `yolov8n.pt`) are automatically downloaded at runtime by the Ultralytics package and are not included in this repository.

 ### R
 - R 4.2+
 - `tidyverse`
 - `openxlsx`
 - `reticulate`

-The pipeline uses YOLOv8 for person detection.
-Pretrained weights (e.g., `yolov8n.pt`) are automatically downloaded by the Ultralytics package at runtime and are not included in this repository.

 ---

-## Installation
+## Installation and Execution

 This repository is intended for research use rather than turnkey deployment.

 1. Install Python and required packages (e.g., via `pip` or `conda`)
 2. Install R and required packages
-3. Configure environment variables or local paths for user-provided datasets
+3. Configure local paths or environment variables for user-provided datasets
 4. Execute scripts sequentially following the pipeline order documented in `scripts/`

-The downstream analysis stage requires a single alignment workbook located at:
+Downstream analyses require a single alignment workbook located at:

-`exports/<tag>/<tag>_alignment.xlsx`

-Analysis results are written to a tag-specific subdirectory under `results/`, which does **not** need to exist in advance and will be created automatically.
+Results are written to tag-specific subdirectories under `results/`, which are created automatically if absent.

 ---

 ## Architecture

-An R-centric pipeline with Python computer vision modules integrated through reticulate, enabling a fully R-native workflow without requiring direct interaction with Python code.
+MKAP adopts an **R-centric architecture** with Python-based computer vision modules integrated through `reticulate`.

-### Unified R–Python Architecture

-The pipeline utilizes a unified R–Python architecture via `reticulate`.
-By bridging YOLOv8 and MediaPipe directly into the R environment, the framework enables in-memory data transfer, ensuring a seamless flow from raw video to statistical modeling without the overhead of intermediate files.
+This design enables a fully R-native analytical workflow while leveraging mature Python libraries for low-level video processing.
+Users do not manually execute Python code; all processing is orchestrated from R.

 ---

-## Ethics & Compliance
+## Ethics and Compliance

-Users are responsible for ensuring that application of this pipeline complies with institutional IRB protocols, GDPR / FERPA regulations, and informed-consent requirements governing the source footage.
+Users are responsible for ensuring that application of this pipeline complies with institutional IRB protocols, GDPR / FERPA regulations, and informed-consent requirements governing source materials.

 ---

 ## License

 This project is released under the MIT License.

+---

+## What This Pipeline Does *Not* Claim

+MKAP is designed as a quantitative methods framework for analyzing the **temporal organization** of bodily kinematics relative to discourse structure.
+Accordingly, the pipeline makes no claims beyond what is directly supported by its measurements and analytic scope.

+Specifically, MKAP does **not** claim:

+- **Semantic interpretation of gesture.**
+  The pipeline does not classify gestures by type, meaning, or communicative intent.
+All analyses operate on continuous kinematic signals derived from pose trajectories, independent of gesture semantics.

+- **Causal influence between gesture and discourse.**
+  Temporal alignment or enrichment near discourse-structural boundaries is not interpreted as evidence that gesture causes, initiates, or determines discourse structure (or vice versa).
+The pipeline quantifies timing relationships only.

+- **Cognitive state inference.**
+  Measures produced by MKAP are not direct indicators of attention, understanding, intention, or learning.
+Any cognitive interpretations must be theoretically motivated and supported by independent evidence.

+- **Generality beyond the analyzed context.**
+  Findings obtained using this pipeline are contingent on the instructional settings, populations, and discourse annotation schemes to which it is applied.
+MKAP does not assume universality across domains or interaction types.

+- **Annotation objectivity.**
+  Discourse-structural annotations are treated as externally supplied analytic inputs.
+While robustness analyses assess sensitivity to annotation confidence, the pipeline does not claim to discover or validate discourse structure autonomously.

+By explicitly separating **measurement**, **alignment**, and **interpretation**, MKAP is intended to support principled empirical investigation while leaving theoretical claims to be developed and evaluated at the level of individual studies.

 ---